 If you have reached the maximum number of peers, but need more peers, then please write us an email to firstname.lastname@example.org.

 There are many different ways to connect to our Internet Exchange Point, the best being via Ethernet, which requires a physical connection via fiber optic or RJ45 cable.
 Of course you can also connect to the dedicated and virtual servers of 4b42 with our Internet Exchange Point.
-Alternatively, you can set up a tunnel via Ethernet over IP or GRE and connect to our IXP via a tunnel.
+Alternatively, you can set up a tunnel via Ethernet over IP, GRE or VXLAN and connect to our IXP via a tunnel.

 Of course, you can also set up a tunnel to our network with a dynamic IP address.
 Note, however, that this is not the best solution, since there is a short interruption when changing the IP address.